dsteyn44/comic_craze_MS3/README.md

         - The main logo is set in "Permanent Marker" from google fonts.
 At first I used Bungee Shade but I felt tghis did not reflect totally the comic feel of old styled comics of yesteryear.
 I also used "Permanent Marker" for some of the main copy such as below the headlins on the comics page and Sign-in Sign-up ppages.
 However for the main copy of the synopsis of the "comic cards", i opeted for Roboto to me clearer.
         - In terms of the icons, I have gone with a mixture of Materialize and Font Awesome icons.

     -   #### Imagery
         - As this project is about comics the typical imagery of comic art is important.
 The home page reflects this with an image of comics in the background. the rest of the imagery was taken from the website [League of Comic Geeks](https://leagueofcomicgeeks.com/)

+- ### Database
+-  #### MongoDb was used for this project.
+I established 4 data bases (and a fifth - categories - but have not developed this yet)
+    - comics db: This is is used to store all the information of the comics that are added by the User.
+    - tags db: This is used to store all information and links (eg. user_id) for all the comics that are tagged by the User
+    - users db: This stores all the information of the user.
+Some information will be used for the future such as fav_superhero - where any new comics that apply here will automaticaally loaded to the profile.
+    -

  *  ### Wireframes